+The criteria cover a range of contexts.
+Most look to be well in hand based on what we know about commissioning progress and what has been reported at CCR2/ORR1.
 Item 1 is already met.
 We do not expect to have to remove the camera for maintenance before we begin the survey.
 Item 2 is needed to ensure some key aspects of the system don't need verification before we embark on the LSST.
 Some long term SRD requirements need a significant amount of data to finally validate.
 But we can be assured data being taken are going to be valid for the LSST if the requirements that can be validated with SV data have been.
 This will be confirmed at CCR3.
 The calibration system (item 4) is in the advanced stages of validation.
 By CCR3, we can be assured no outstanding calibration needs will limit the taking of images for the LSST.
-For item 7, the Survey Cadence Optimization Committee has delivered to the Operations Directorate one (or more) proposed survey cadence algorithms to be implemented using the Feature Based Scheduler.
-The scientific merits and technical feasibility of the proposed algorithm(s) will have been reviewed (If more than one proposal is provided a selection is made).
-This selection will be the core algorithm adopted through LSST observations leading to the first data release DR1.
-Remaining minor adjustments to the adopted algorithms are expected to be made as needed.
-The adopted cadence algorithm has been verified with simulations using as-built performance, by on-sky operations using the Feature Based Scheduler.
-Once SV data taking is complete, we will know the content of DP2 (item 8) and be able to decide whether or not any significant augmentations are critical for community preparation prior to data release 1 (DR1; see Guy et al., RTN-011).
+For item 7, we are already folding in as delivered performance into the survey simulations.
+We can be confident the remaining performance status can be adapted into the initial LSST cadence by the time we are ready to start.
+Once SV data taking is complete, we will know the content of DP2 (item 8) and be able to decide whether or not any augmentation is critical for community preparation before data release 1 (DR1; see Guy et al., RTN-011).